Quelu/analiz-plugin-generic/README.md

 Generic template for creating a module for the application Analiz

 ## Documentation
-All the **visible** strings like a label in the main application have to be an language selector object.
+All the **visible** strings like a label in the main application have to be a language selector object.
 ```
 {
   'en': 'English label',